Ballmoos

-Ballmoos was a municipality in the district of Fraubrunnen in the canton of Bern in Switzerland.
-On 1 January 2010 the municipality of Ballmoos merged into the municipality of Jegenstorf.
+Ballmoos was a municipality in the district of Fraubrunnen, in the canton of Bern in Switzerland.
+On 1 January 2010, the municipality of Ballmoos merged with the municipality of Jegenstorf.

 History

 Ballmoos is first mentioned in 1270 as Banemos.
 Several Bronze Age artifacts have been found in the area, but there is no evidence of a settlement.
-A family of Ministerialis, unfree knights, that served the House of Kyburg came from Ballmoos.
+A family of Ministerialis, unfree knights who served the House of Kyburg, originated from Ballmoos.
 The major land owner was the Order of St. John in Münchenbuchsee.
 Following the secularization of the monasteries (1528), Ballmoos became part of the Landvogtei of Münchenbuchsee.
 Following the Act of Mediation in 1803, it became part of the District of Fraubrunnen.

 Geography

 Ballmoos has an area of 1.5 km2.
 Of this area, 73.5% is used for agricultural purposes, while 22.4% is forested.
 Of the rest of the land, 3.4% is settled (buildings or roads) and the remainder (0.7%) is non-productive (rivers or glaciers).

 Ballmoos consists entirely of individual houses scattered throughout the borders of the municipality.